carlosgetid/tobugo/replit.md

-# Oneway Travel Planner
+# TobuGo Travel Planner

 ## Overview

-Oneway is an AI-powered travel planning platform that helps users create personalized itineraries, discover travel destinations, and connect with a community of travelers.
+TobuGo is an AI-powered travel planning platform that helps users create personalized itineraries, discover travel destinations, and connect with a community of travelers.
 The application combines conversational AI capabilities with comprehensive trip planning features, allowing users to generate detailed travel itineraries through natural language interactions.
 The platform also includes a community aspect where users can share and discover public travel itineraries created by other travelers.

 ## User Preferences